-Marie Krebs – Student Assistant
+Marie Krebs, BA – Student Assistant

 Ass.-Prof. Dr. Julia Lajta-Novak – Principal Investigator

-I am an Elise Richter Research Fellow and hold a tenure-track professorship for Anglophone Literature and Mediality at the University of Vienna.
+I hold a tenure-track professorship for Anglophone Literature and Mediality at the University of Vienna.
 I am the author of Gemeinsam Lesen (2007 – a book on reading groups) and Live Poetry: An Integrated Approach to Poetry in Performance (2011).
 I am an editor of the European Journal of Life Writing and have published extensively on biographical fictions about women artists.
 My (co-) edited books and journal issues include a special issue of Zeitschrift für Anglistik und Amerikanistik on Poetry and Performance (2016), a special issue of Life Writing on the theme of “Life Writing and Celebrity” (2019), the collection Experiments in Life-Writing (2017), and a special issue of the European Journal of Life-Writing about “Women’s Lives on Screen” (2021). www.julianovak.at

 Mag.
 Claire Palzer – Doctoral Researcher

 I am a PhD researcher at the University of Vienna, focused on Irish spoken-word poetry as part of the “Poetry off the Page” project.
 My passion for Irish literature and cultural studies was cemented during my year abroad at University College Dublin.
 This served as the foundation for my diploma thesis on Irish women’s fiction and the 1916 Easter Rising, for which I received the Excellence Award of the Department of English and American Studies in Vienna.
 I am myself a published poet who has performed in the Irish poetry scene and I also studied women slam poets intensively during my degree.

 Prof. Dr. Martina Pfeiler – Senior Researcher & Deputy PI